cryptosubh/blog/_posts/2017-01-07-CS-Tidbits.md

 A **character set** is a collection of characters that might be used by multiple languages.
 Example: The Latin character set is used by English and most European languages, though the Greek character set is used only by the Greek language.

 A **coded character set** is a character set in which each character corresponds to a unique number.
-**Encoding**
+Examples: ASCII, Latin-1, Unicode
-process of translating a string of characters into its raw bytes form
+**Encoding** is the process of translating a string of characters into its raw bytes form.
-**Decoding**
-process or translating a raw string of bytes into its character string form
+**Decoding** is the process or translating a raw string of bytes into its character string form.
 A **code point** of a coded character set is any legal value in the character set.
 A **code unit** is a bit sequence used to encode each character of a repertoire within a given encoding form.